 Extended Evening Hours.
 The only “perk” that isn’t available at every Disney hotel is Extended Evening Hours.
 This perk is exclusive to deluxe hotels and grants guests of these hotels access to select parks on select nights, usually for two hours after the park closes to other guests.

 “Grown Up” Theming.
 Unlike the value resorts, which favor gigantic, colorful cartoony figures, the deluxe resorts take a more serious approach to theming.
-You won’t see a giant statute of Ursula at these resorts—you’re more likely to find model ships or African artifacts.
+You won’t see a giant statue of Ursula at these resorts—you’re more likely to find model ships or African artifacts.

 Table Service Dining.
 All the deluxe resorts have both a “signature” and a “casual” table service restaurant.
 Most also have a character meal.
 The flip side of this—which we constantly harp on—is that their quick service options tend to be insufficient.
 Most moderate resorts also have casual table service restaurants, but none of the value resorts do.